Counselling in Ottawa and across Ontario

 Meet in person in Ottawa or virtually on Doxy.me, a secure telehealth platform built for medical professionals, where clinically appropriate.

-PhD in Psychotherapy, 30+ Years
+PhD in Theology, 30+ Years

 Doctoral-level training and three decades of clinical experience, with specialized work in trauma, PTSD, and insomnia.
 Clients have reported relief from PTSD symptoms and insomnia within the first week.